jeffgagnon01/Asteroids-of-Galaxy-SiO2109/README.md

-##Invaders

-by Timur Ridjanovic
+﻿##Asteroids of Galaxy SiO-2109

+Adapted by Jean-François Gagnon.
+Based on a game by Timur Ridjanovic.

-A game in Dart.
-The goal is to survive.
+The goal is to shoot as many asteroids as possible.

+In order to review what has been adapted, have a look at LOG.txt.